Open the Case File

 Dave wants to put a formal note on Kezia’s file and make her return-to-work meeting “uncomfortable.”
 What do you do?

-Employees have the right not to suffer a detriment for taking statutory sick leave or receiving SSP.
-Placing a punitive note on Kezia’s file — absent any genuine attendance policy trigger — constitutes such a detriment.
-If Kezia were dismissed or treated adversely as a result of this sick leave, Beacon would face a detriment and potentially unfair dismissal claim.
+Employees have the right not to suffer detriment for taking sick leave or receiving SSP.
+A punitive file note, absent any genuine policy trigger, is exactly that.
+If Kezia were later dismissed or treated adversely off the back of this absence, Beacon would face a detriment claim and possibly unfair dismissal.

 Not following Dave’s instruction was the right instinct, but doing nothing left a gap in the record and a management conflict unresolved.
 The correct action is a properly documented, supportive return-to-work meeting — and a direct conversation with Dave about the limits of absence management.